Foot Care and Biomechanics for Children

 Some of the above foot types and conditions are normal in children and do not need any medical intervention and some ailments are straightforward to treat.
 However, if you have concerns that there are signs of a problem with your child’s feet or gait, a comprehensive biomechanical assessment can give an early diagnosis along with a treatment plan.

 Children’s foot problems can have several causes which can include:

 - inherited conditions

 - some problems can be idiopathic, from an unknown cause

 Your child may be assessed for overpronation, where the foot rolls inward during gait which is associated with low or flat arch (pes planus), or underpronation, where the foot rolls outward during gait which is associated with high arches (pes cavus).
 If your child over-pronates or under pronates during gait they may develop an abnormal gait pattern which could progress into foot, ankle, knee, hip or back pains.
-See the High arches in children’s page and Flat feet in children’s page for more details.
+See the High arches in adults and children’s page and Flat feet in adults and children’s page for more details.

 Treatment can also include self help advice, footwear advice, stretching and strengthening exercises, postural advice and an orthotic insole can be prescribed.
 A bespoke orthotic insole can help support, cushion and stabilise the foot and may help alleviate some conditions.
 The orthotics provided are a custom-made insole that exactly fit the individual characteristics of your child’s foot.

 A biomechanical assessment for children is a quick and painless procedure.
 Your child may feel a stretch on assessment and if appropriate a cast may be taken of your child’s foot during that assessment from which the bespoke orthotic insole is made.
 Any medical procedure, even a painless one, can make a child or adult feel anxious.
 Rachel is a gentle, caring and patient practitioner, has children of her own and has seen many children for biomechanical assessments and other treatments.